chnn/chrishenn-net/_drafts/backbone-data-binding-d3-js.markdown

 ---
 layout: post
-title: Notes on using D3.js inside Backbone Views
+title: Bind Backbone data to the DOM with d3
 ---

 [D3.js](http://d3js.org/)'s flexibility and wide scope of applications make it very fun library to work with.
 Whether you're looking for a specific technique or just want to see something cool, the [examples gallery](https://github.com/mbostock/d3/wiki/Gallery) is a fairly inexhaustible resource.
 It's hard to find an example, however, that shows D3 in the context of a JavaScript application (e.g. a Backbone single page app, or whatever you call it.)